GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 {:numbered="false"}
 Thanks to Louis Navarre on his comments and text contributions to the multipath and FEC sections.

+Thanks to Johannes Cram for his work on the picoquic reference implementation and helpful feedback.

 Thanks to Martin Duke, Sam Hurst, Kyle Rose, Michael Welzl and Momoka Yamamoto for their helpful reviews and comments.

-This work has been supported by the Federal Ministry of Education and Research of Germany in the programme of “Souverän.
+This work has been supported by the Federal Ministry of Research, Technology and Space of Germany in the programme of “StartUpConnect”  Project QUICast, project identification number 16KIS2650 and programme “Souverän.
 Digital.
 Vernetzt.”
 Joint project 6G-RIC, project identification number (PIN): FKZ 16KISK030

 TODO acknowledge.